marc-rene/Open_A-Life/README.md

  - **Status.log**: This file should be written to by our backend.
 It should involve the status of the backend and notify the frontend of it's own operation, such as *Working normally* or *Severe error X encountered...
 Exiting*

+ - **Relations.csv**: How does everyone like eachother?
+Should just be a simple matrix

  - **What.ToDo**: This file will be read by our backend and it will determine all of it's actions based on the code it recieves.
 The code lookup table can be found below: